taco-ops/nebulift/README.md

 # Nebulift: Astrophotography Quality Assessment

-## 🌟 Project Complete: Implementation Summary
+## 🚧 Beta Release: Implementation Complete

-This repository contains a complete implementation of an **automated astrophotography quality assessment system** using ResNet18 for telescope data in FITS format.
+This repository contains a **beta implementation** of an automated astrophotography quality assessment system using ResNet18 for telescope data in FITS format.
 The system identifies and filters out poor-quality images contaminated with artifacts like satellite streaks, airplane trails, and clouds.

+**Status**: Core functionality complete and tested, pending real-world validation and performance optimization.

 ## ✅ Completed Features